401Repo/data-structures-and-algorithms/challenges/linkedList/README.md

 - kept the printing just like asked to { a } -> { b }... and used the string to test new methods.

+## Code Challenge 08 Update

+- Merger two list and create test case to ensure an alternating new list.

 ## Approach & Efficiency
 <!-- What approach did you take?
 Why?
 What is the Big O space/time for this approach? -->